translate/translate/docs/guides/using_oo2po.rst

   oo2po -P en-US.gsi pot

 This takes the *en-US.gsi* file and creates POT files in the *pot* directory.
-The *-P* option ensures that .pot files are created instead of .po file.
+The :opt:`-P` option ensures that .pot files are created instead of .po file.

 If you want to create one large .pot file instead of a lot of small ones, you should use the::